Court Reporters v. Digital Recording and Voice Recognition: A Comprehensive BreakdownPosted by

 I guess a good rule of thumb is to keep your eye on technologies in your industry.
 If they don’t improve upon what it is you do now, dismiss them.
 If they can improve what you do and make your life easier, implement them.
 If they threaten to take the place of what you do, do something about it.
 Adapt and keep up.

-As far as the court reporting industry is concerned, on this timeline in the year 2017 and into the foreseeable future, we are the undisputed champions of the capture and preservation of the record in the legal world.
-Sure, we suffer the blows of theoretical punches year after year, but theoretical punches don’t hurt or knock us down.
+As far as the court reporting industry is concerned, on this timeline in the year 2018 and into the foreseeable future, we are the undisputed champions of the capture and preservation of the record in the legal world.
+Sure, we suffer the blows of theoretical punches year after year, but theoretical punches don’t hurt us or knock us down.
 They only make us adapt and become even more prepared for the real punches that will inevitably come our way.

 About the Author:

 Todd L. Persson has been serving the Cleveland legal community as a court reporter since 2002 and is a Co-Founder of Cleveland-based litigation support firm Cleveland Reporting Partners, LLC.
-He has spoken on the future of court reporting and technology on the Stenographers World Radio national podcast, has had blogs featured nationally by the National Court Reporters Association and the American Translators Association, and has contributed content to the Cleveland Metropolitan Bar Journal.
+He has spoken on the future of court reporting and technology on the Stenographers World Radio national podcast, has had blogs featured nationally by the National Court Reporters Association and the American Translators Association, and has contributed articles to the Cleveland Metropolitan Bar Journal.
 To read Todd’s full bio, visit our Partners page.
 Connect with him on LinkedIn here.

 CRP Blog Editors in Chief: